URGENT 2019 UPDATE (25th April 2019)

 Previous years race photos can be found HERE.

 The race is open to Solo Runners and Relay Teams.
-Trophy Categories consist for the individual winner’s for men and women of all race categories, veteran men and women for the 50 & 100 Ultra races only, teams of three, and a relay team event where team members just run between checkpoints.
-Checkpoints are a minimum of 7 miles and a maximum of 12 miles apart.
-Completion of the Malvern Hills Ultra 50 mile race allows two qualifying points for Ultra-Trail du Mont Blanc Race.
-The 50 mile race (Purple Route) and the 100 mile race (Black Route) both start and finish at the Abberley Hall School and then to The Crown at Martley which is CP1.
-CP1 is also the starting point for the 42 mile race (Red Route).
-From Martley the route follows the Worcestershire Way, over Ankerdine Hill and into Storridge where The New Inn is CP2.
-CP2 is also the starting point for 32 mile race (Yellow Route).
-Continuing on the Worcestershire Way, over the Malvern Hills and to The Malvern Hills Hotel which is CP3.
+Trophy Categories consist for the individual winner’s for men and women of all race categories, veteran men and women for the 46 & 92 Ultra races only, teams of three, and a relay team event where team members just run between checkpoints.
+Checkpoints are a minimum of 7 miles and a maximum of 10 miles apart.
+Completion of the Malvern Hills Ultra 46 mile race allows three qualifying points for Ultra-Trail du Mont Blanc Race.
+The 46 mile race (Purple Route) and the 92 mile race (Black Route) both start and finish at the Abberley Hall School WR6 6DD and then to The Admiral Rodney Inn at Martley WR6 6PL which is CP1.
+CP1 is also the starting point for the 38 mile race (Red Route).
+From Martley the route follows the Worcestershire Way, over Ankerdine Hill and into Storridge where Suckley Post Office & Stores is CP2.
+CP2 is also the starting point for 31 mile race (Yellow Route).
+Continuing on the Worcestershire Way, over the Malvern Hills and to Sally’s Place WR13 6DD)(opposite side of the lane to the Malvern Hills Hotel) which is CP3.
 It is at CP3 that all competitors turn and retrace their tracks back to the finish at the Abberley Hall, utilising previous CP Stations.
-CP3 is also the starting point for the 25 mile race (Blue Route).
-For the 100 mile competitors the route repeats, going out and back along the same route for a second time, turning at the Malvern Hills Hotel and back again via The New Inn and The Crown.
+CP3 is also the starting point for the 23 mile race (Blue Route).
+For the 92 mile race competitors repeat the same route.

-The Race Start time for the MHU 100 and the MHU50 is 7.00am on Saturday 7th May 2016, signing in and checks open at 5.45 am, and close at 6.30am (PROMPT).
+The Race Start time for the MHU 92 and the MHU46 is 7.00am on Saturday 4th May 2019, signing in and checks open at 5.45 am, and close at 6.30am (PROMPT).
 Late entrants may be refused entry.
 A race brief will then follow and a group photograph.
-Food: for the 2016 race the food at the finish was chilli and rice and 2017 race will be on a similar basis.
-Check points will have unlimited water, coke, Red Bull, orange squash together with a selection of items such as malt loaf, peanuts, jelly beans, jam or peanut butter sandwiches, cakes, and GU Energy gels.
+Food: for the 2018 race the food at the finish was chilli and rice (vegetarian option also available) and the 2019 race will be on a similar basis.
+Check points will have unlimited water, coke, orange squash together with a selection of items such as malt loaf, peanuts, jelly beans, jam or peanut butter sandwiches, cakes.
 Under no circumstances is litter to be left along the route.

 The Worcestershire Way is a well signposted route, however you are still required to carry copies of our free downloadable maps and route directions available off this website.
-In addition we provide a gpx file which can be downloaded onto your GPS device if you so wish.
-We also have the ‘Time Lords’ who will run at desingnated hourly paces – 10 hour, 11 hour, 12 hour, 13 hour and 14 hour.
+In addition we provide a gpx file which can be downloaded onto your GPS device.
+We also have the ‘Time Lords’ who will run at desingnated hourly paces – 11 hour, 12 hour, 13 hour and 14 hour.

 If you are confident about being able to navigate the course consistently at any of these times, please email firstname.lastname@example.org to check availablity.
 Time Lords will benefit from free race entry and a unique ‘Time Lord’ finisher medal.